BlockchainCommons/BCSwiftSecureComponents/Docs/10-ELISION-REDACTION.md

 ]
 ```

+Either way, anyone who retrieves the photo can absolutely know it is correct because it exactly matches the elided element's digest in the document's signed Merkle tree.
+In this sense, elision and unelision are *isomorphic* and *reversible*.

+Encryption might be seen as a special kind of redaction, where the original message is still present as ciphertext, and may only be "unredacted" (unencrypted) using the proper key.
+In this way, encryption is also isomorphic and reversible, and even interchangeable with elision.

 ## Immutable References

 When an element of an `Envelope` is elided for the purpose of referencing, the only object that can be used to dereference it the identical image from which the digest was generated.
 This means that *a digest's referent is immutable*: every time a particular digest is dereferenced, the exact same referent must be returned.